-In May 2014, the Financial Accounting Standards Board (FASB) and the International Accounting Standards Board (IASB) issued Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+In May 2014, the FASB and the International Accounting Standards Board (IASB) issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The standard's core principle is that a company will recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the company expects to be entitled in exchange for those goods or services.
 In doing so, companies will need to use more judgment and make more estimates than under today's guidance.
 These may include identifying performance obligations in the contract, estimating the amount of variable consideration to include in the transaction price and allocating the transaction price to each separate performance obligations.
 ASU 2014-09 is effective for public business entities, certain not-for-profit entities and certain employee benefit plans, for annual periods beginning after December 15, 2016, including interim periods within that period.
 Early adoption is not permitted under GAAP.
-We are currently evaluating the impact of ASU 2014-09 on our financial statements and disclosures.
+We are currently evaluating the impact of ASU 2014-09 on our condensed consolidated financial statements and disclosures.